Skip to content

 • setlocale()

-Adding/modifying rule manifest files and Lua code does not require restarting the service, SChecker scans the rule directory every 10 seconds.
+Adding/modifying manifest files and Lua code does not require restarting the service.
+SChecker scans the rules directory every 10 seconds.

 Manifest File

-The manifest file is a description of the content detected by the current rule, such as file changes, port starts and stops, etc. The final line protocol data will only include the fields in the manifest file.
-The detailed content is as follows:
+The manifest file describes the content detected by the current rule, such as file changes, port status, etc. The final line protocol data will only contain fields from the manifest file.
+Details are as follows:

-# The rule number of the event, such as k8s-pod-001, will be used as the metric name in the line protocol
+# Rule ID for the event, e.g., k8s-pod-001, which will be used as the metric name in the line protocol

 id = ''